-G. Referees
+F. Referees

 - 1. Each team must supply a referee for each game. - 2.
-The referee should have a reasonable knowledge of the rules of soccer. - 3.
-The referee should be someone other than the person who has the primary responsibility for coaching the team, making substitutions, setting positions, etc. An assistant coach or knowledgeable spectator is the ideal choice. - 4.
+The referee should have a reasonable knowledge of the rules of soccer. - The referee should be someone other than the person who has the primary responsibility for coaching the team, making substitutions, setting positions, etc. An assistant coach or knowledgeable spectator is the ideal choice. - 4.
 The function of the referee on the field is to referee the game fairly and to provide instruction as needed to both teams evenly with respect to the rules of the game. - 5.
 The referee should not provide instructions to only his/her team.
 The referee's performance of his/her duties should not give the impression that he/she is actually "coaching" one of the teams. - 6.
 When a player does something wrong, the referee will stop the game and briefly instruct the player as to how to do it correctly.
 In certain situations (for example, a throw-in) the player may be given a second chance to do it correctly. - 7.
 If a foul occurs, a brief explanation should be given to all players as to why the whistle was blown. - 8.
 The referees should keep their explanations as brief as possible.
 The players would rather play the game than listen to lengthy explanations of the rules.
 In the excitement of playing the game, they are probably not listening anyway.

-H. Rules
+G. Rules

-All soccer rules will be enforced in the clinic leagues.
+- All soccer rules will be enforced in the clinic leagues.
 Given the age and experience of the players, the referees are expected to use reasonable discretion in applying the rules.
-Certain rules (for example, the offside rule) should be applied only for flagrant violations.
+Certain rules (for example, the offside rule) should be applied only for flagrant violations. - 2.
+It is recommended U8 fields incorporate the Build Out Line used at the U10 age group as best as possible.